-All server/client related changes like up-gradation, configuration changes are already tested on QA setups, so this ensures that there will be less impact possible in the production environment.
+All server/client-related changes like up-gradation and configuration changes are already tested on QA setups, so this ensures that there will be less impact possible in the production environment.
 Also, different OS versions will be tested before deploying in production.
 Moreover, if anything failed in production, fallback procedures are tested beforehand to ensure backup.

 #2) Data Migration

-Data Migration includes data migrated from old version to new version, data migrated from one server to another, and also data migrated to different configurations.
+Data Migration includes data migrated from the old version to the new version, data migrated from one server to another, and also data migrated to different configurations.

-The main objective of Data Migration testing is to test the data migrations on various versions, servers, new builds.
+The main objective of Data Migration testing is to test the data migrations on various versions, servers, and new builds.
 Test the application to certify that there is no impact due to migration.
-Data Migration testing is also performed to verify the performance and latency in the application.
+Data Migration testing is also performed to verify the performance and latency of the application.

 - Test the application before and after the migration.